queenbri3/platform-game-/README.md

 - Younger Gamers = The game is designed to be aesthetically appealing and easy to understand, making it suitable for a younger audience.
 - Fans = Players who enjoy classic platform mechanics e.g. jumping, avoiding enemies and collecting items.

-The ages of these target users are between 12-30.
+The ages of these target users are between 12-30 years old.

 ## User Profiles